What does it cost?

 A few rules of thumb about the cost of advice at QInvest

-When the advice relates to your QSuper account2, we pay part of the total fee, to keep things even more affordable.
+When the advice relates to your QSuper account2, we pay the total fee, to keep things even more affordable.

 When the advice relates to things other than your QSuper account, you may need to pay an additional fee.
 There’s a complete list of QInvest services and fees on the QInvest website, which will be discussed with you before any advice begins.